jefflester/minitrino/readme.md

 touch postgres.yml
 ```

-Notice the naming convention––`postgres.yml`.
+Notice the naming convention: `postgres.yml`.
 Giving the same root name of
 "postgres" to both the parent directory `postgres/` and to the Docker Compose
-file `postgres.yml` will allow Minipresto to find our new catalog module when it
+file `postgres.yml` will allow Minipresto to find our new catalog module.
-is provisioned.

 Next, add an environment file for the Postgres service.
 Non-Presto resources
 should go into their own directory, so create one for postgres: